 Barbados Hotel Reviews

-Most visitors stay on either the fashionable west coast, north of Bridgetown, or on the action-packed south coast.
+Most visitors stay either on the fashionable west coast, north of Bridgetown, or on the action-packed south coast.
 On the west coast, the beachfront resorts in St. Peter and St. James parishes are mostly luxurious, self-contained enclaves.
-Highway 1, a two-lane road with considerable traffic, runs past these resorts, which can make strolling to a nearby bar or restaurant a bit difficult.
-Along the south coast in Christ Church Parish, many hotels are clustered near the busy strip known as St. Lawrence Gap, convenient to dozens of small restaurants, bars, and nightclubs.
+Highway 1, a two-lane road with considerable traffic, runs past these resorts; strolling to a nearby bar or restaurant can be a bit difficult.
+Along the south coast in Christ Church Parish, several hotels are clustered near the busy strip known as St. Lawrence Gap, convenient to dozens of small restaurants, bars, and nightclubs.
 On the much more remote east coast, a few small inns offer oceanfront views and get-away-from-it-all tranquillity.

 In keeping with the smoke-free policy enforced throughout Barbados, smoking is restricted to open outdoor areas such as the beach.
 It is not permitted in hotels (neither rooms nor public areas) or in restaurants.

-Prices in Barbados may be twice as high in season (December 15–April 15) compared with the quieter months.
-Most hotels include no meals in their rates, but some include breakfast, and many offer a meal plan.
+Prices in Barbados may be twice as high in season (December 15–April 15) compared with the quieter months; special promotions and vacation packages are often available throughout the year.
+Most hotels include no meals in their rates, but some include breakfast and many offer a meal plan.
 Some require you to purchase a meal plan in the high season, and a few offer all-inclusive packages.